guyfromtheke/guyfromtheke/content/posts/kubernetes_upgrade_homelab.md

 2. Document the current state of the cluster
 3. Have a rollback plan ready
 4. Test upgrade process on a non-critical node first
-5. Keep track of node tokens and FQDNs in a secure location
+5. Keep track of node tokens and FQDNs in a secure location.

 ## Conclusion

 While upgrading a Kubernetes cluster in a homelab environment presents unique challenges, following a systematic approach and being prepared for common issues makes the process manageable.
 The key is to maintain proper documentation, understand your environment's specifics, and have solutions ready for potential problems.

-This upgrade experience has helped establish a more robust process for future upgrades and highlighted the importance of proper DNS resolution and storage management in a Kubernetes environment.
+This upgrade experience has helped me establish a more robust process for future upgrades and highlighted the importance of proper DNS resolution and storage management in a Kubernetes environment.